Clay MacCauley: Japan Mission

 The American Unitarian Association opened a branch in Tokyo, Japan, in 1889.
 One of the mission's representatives for the Unitarian faith, Clay MacCauley, was dispatched to Tokyo.
 At this time, Western Christian missionaries were starting to gain popularity in the East.
 A key objective of the Unitarian mission was education.
 The Senshin Sakuin School for Advanced Learning was led by Clay MacCauley.
 The study of religion, ethics, and social science from a scientific and philosophical perspective was the school's main focus.
-Instead than promoting one faith over another, the school wanted to encourage "open inquiry".
+Instead of promoting one faith over another, the school wanted to encourage "open inquiry".
 The institution employed teachers from a range of religious traditions.
 The liberal beliefs and intellectualism of Clay Macauley are embodied in this institution.
 In contrast to other missionary activities at the time, the Unitarian movement in Japan was unique.
 Its goal was not to force Unitarianism on the Japanese people.
 Its objective was to advance religious instruction and study.
 The Unitarian mission aimed to foster the expansion of spiritual and ethical life in Japan in a similar manner to how Japan was strengthening its position as an economic superpower.
 From 1889 through 1900, Clay MacCauley remained in Japan.
 MacCauley lived in the US until 1909, at which point he left again for Japan, where he remained until 1919.
 Clay MacCauley served as the lone American member of the Unitarian mission in Japan for a considerable amount of time.
-In 1912, during his second mission period in Japan he organized the American Association of Japan and served on its governance council.
+In 1912, during his second mission period in Japan, he organized the American Association of Japan and served on its governance council.